dfki-asr/MOSIM/README.md

 meta git clone git@github.com:dfki-asr/MOSIM.git
 ```

 to clone this repository and all sub-repositories.
+If you do not have a git account and clone the repository with the https://github.com/dfki-asr/MOSIM.git, the meta git clone will fail.
+In that case, you can exchange all occurences of `git@github.com:` with `https://github.com/` in the `MOSIM/.meta` file and run `meta git update` from within the MOSIM folder.

 ## Contributing